haseebnqureshi/Basefloor/docs/reference/models.md

 }
 ```

-This documentation provides a comprehensive overview of MinAPI's model system and how to leverage its powerful filtering capabilities to implement custom business logic, data transformation, encryption, and more.
+This documentation provides a comprehensive overview of Basefloor's model system and how to leverage its powerful filtering capabilities to implement custom business logic, data transformation, encryption, and more.